The-Pied-Piper/ChessPP/README.md

 A chess UCI adapter.
 Provides an easy to use API for consuming and producing UCI commands.

-## NOTE: This Library is still under development.
+## NOTE: This Library is still under development and not at all ready for use.
+Contributions are welcome!!!

 ## Table of Contents
 1. [Getting Started](#getting-started)